lake-wg/authz/draft-selander-lake-authz.md

 #### Processing in U

+U receives EDHOC message_2 from V and processes it as specified in Section 5.3.2 of {{I-D.ietf-lake-edhoc}}, with the additional step of processing the EAD item in EAD_2.

-In addition to normal EDHOC verifications, U MUST verify the Voucher by performing the same calculation as in {{voucher}} using the SS, G_X and ID_U sent in message_1 and CRED_R received in ID_CRED_R of message_2.
+If U does not recognize the EAD item or the EAD item contains information that U cannot process, then U MUST discontinue EDHOC, see Section 3.8 in {{I-D.ietf-lake-edhoc}}.
+Otherwise U MUST verify the Voucher by performing the same calculation as in {{voucher}} using the SS, G_X and ID_U sent in message_1 and CRED_R received in ID_CRED_R of message_2.
 If the voucher calculated in this way is not identical to what was received in message_2, then U MUST discontinue the protocol.

 ### Message 3